ChicoState/ux-rosetta-song/README.md

 * [Hayat White](https://github.com/ChicoState/ux-personal-portfolio-Hayat-White) - Heuristic Evaluation, Competative Analysis, Drew conclusions from research to write report
 * [Riley Spas](https://github.com/ChicoState/ux-personal-portfolio-rileyspas21) - Heuristic Evaluation, Competative Analysis, Drew conclusions from research to write report
-* **[Person C](!!!URL to Person C's published portfolio!!!)** - Heuristic Evaluation, Competative Analysis, Drew conclusions from research to write report
+* [Sean Evpak](https://github.com/ChicoState/ux-personal-portfolio-sevpak) - Heuristic Evaluation, Competative Analysis, Drew conclusions from research to write report

 # User-Centered Design Artifacts

 !!!For the following, add a PDF of your artifact to the repository and replace the # with the file name!!!